wintonml/wintonml/README.md

 - 👋 Hi, I’m @wintonml
-- 👀 I’m interested in AI/ML, and programming embedded systems.
+- 👀 I’m interested in tech, whether it is legacy or new!
 - 🌱 I’m currently learning about LLMs

 <!---